Rib

 request

-Rib is mainly used to write scripts to manipulate the input and call worker functions.
-Refer to the worker-gateway documentation for more on how you use Rib to invoke worker functions.
-This is useful to expose some http APIs on top of these worker functions running in golem platform, and you don't want to keep updating or change the components and expose additional APIs, as you can write a simple Rib script to do the necessary changes to the input and pass it to the worker functions.
+Rib is mainly used to write scripts to manipulate the input and call agent methods.
+Refer to the worker-gateway documentation for more on how you use Rib to invoke agent methods.
+This is useful to expose some HTTP APIs on top of these agents running in the Golem platform, and you don't want to keep updating or change the components and expose additional APIs, as you can write a simple Rib script to do the necessary changes to the input and pass it to the agent methods functions.
 Invoking functions is similar to any other languages.

-In this script, first you create an instance (instance of a component) using instance function. instance function takes worker name as the argument.
-Once you created the instance, the functions in the component will be available to call.
+In this script, first you create an instance (instance of an agent) using the agent type (my-agent) and specifying values for the constructor parameters.
+With this instance, the agent methods are available to call.

 Let's say there exists a function add-to-cart which takes a product as the argument, where product is a wasm record